-- Whether it is long walks, a day at the spa (sorry, the spa is additional), or a good brushing, all dogs and cats in our care will receive one on one attention every day.
+- Whether it is long walks, play time, arts and crafts, or a good brushing, all dogs and cats in our care will receive one on one attention every day.
 For safety, we will always have your dog on a leash when they are outside.

-- Someone will be with your pet until 6:30 PM Monday through Saturday and every Sunday morning and evening.
+- Someone will be with your pet until 6:30 PM Monday through Friday and every Saturday and Sunday morning and evening.

 - If your pet has any special needs, a doctor and technician are on call every weekend!
 Your pet's stay with us will be tailored to fit their needs, even if it includes extra visits from our staff!

 - Bathing, grooming, dental cleanings, and many other services can be scheduled during their stay here to save you time.
 They are, of course, at an additional charge.

 - Reservations are recommended, especially during the holidays, so be sure to call ahead!

 - No shows or cancellations made less than 24 hours in advance will be charged one night's boarding fee for all pets that had reservations.

 Why your pet(s) should be fully vaccinated (and parasite free) to board with us: